477 Butterfield Rd. # 408-410 Lombard, IL 60148

 The First Responders Wellness Center is a full psychological services center to support law enforcement, Fire/EMS, public safety/corrections, Veterans, ER Staff, and other first responders.
 We provide therapeutic interventions, psychological testing, training, and consultation.
 Therefore, if you have a request, we can probably fill it.

-Contact: info@firstresponderswellnesscenter.com or 630-796-2961
+Contact: Bo Steiner at info@frwc.us or 630-796-2961

-Training and public speaking
+Training and public speaking:

 Presentations can be from 1 hour to 5 days and personalized for your department or needs.